1975 United Nations Security Council election: Rules

 To be elected, a candidate must receive a two-thirds majority of those present and voting.
 If the vote is inconclusive after the first round, three rounds of restricted voting shall take place, followed by three rounds of unrestricted voting, and so on, until a result has been obtained.
 In restricted voting, only official candidates may be voted on, while in unrestricted voting, any member of the given regional group, with the exception of current Council members, may be voted on.

 Result

-As Mr. Gaston Thorn of Luxembourg, then-President of the United Nations General Assembly, was absent for all three days of voting, the meetings were chaired by three different Vice-Presidents: Mr. Waldron-Ramsey of Barbados chaired the first two of the meetings on the first day, Mr. Ålgård of Norway chaired over the third meeting, and Mr. Nzengeya of Zaire (today the Democratic Republic of the Congo) chaired over the fourth.
+As Mr. Gaston Thorn of Luxembourg, then-President of the United Nations General Assembly, was absent for all three days of voting, the meetings were chaired by three different Vice-Presidents: Mr. Waldron-Ramsey of Barbados chaired the first two of the meetings on the first day, Mr. Ålgård of Norway chaired the third meeting, and Mr. Nzengeya of Zaire (today the Democratic Republic of the Congo) chaired the fourth.

 The United Nations had 143 member states at this time (for a timeline of UN membership, see Enlargement of the United Nations).

 Delegates were given ballot papers; they were to write the names of the five states they wished elected to the Council on them.
 Any ballot paper containing more than five names was declared invalid.